rlizzo/pyscience/20141001_SegmentationSimpleITK/SegmentationSimpleITK.md

 > Note that we operate on `imgSmooth` and not `imgOriginal`.
 That was the whole point of de-noising `imgOriginal` anyway right?

 Next, the reasonable thing to do would be to inspect the result of the segmentation.
-We could simply use `sitk_show`, passing `imgWhiteMatter`, but all we would see would be a white-color label in a black back-drop which doesn't exactly give us much  insight.
+We could simply use `sitk_show`, passing `imgWhiteMatter`, but all we would see would be a white-color label in a black backdrop which doesn't exactly give us much  insight.
 Therefore, we'll instead view this newly acquired label overlaid with `imgSmooth`, i.e., the input-image we used for the segmentation, using the [`SimpleITK.LabelOverlayImageFilter`](http://www.itk.org/SimpleITKDoxygen/html/classitk_1_1simple_1_1LabelOverlayImageFilter.html) class:

 ```
 # Rescale 'imgSmooth' and cast it to an integer type to match that of 'imgWhiteMatter'